davidsneighbour/dotfiles/README.md

 See the note above.
 If you are still here, then you probably are interested in how I optimize my daily work with my system and these files are the result of that.
 I try to abide by some rules and principles to make my life easier:

-- I use GNU Bash.
+- I use [GNU Bash](https://www.gnu.org/software/bash/) (on my system currently v5.2+).
 I don't use any fancy new and better shell, just `/bin/bash`.
 I use it because it is the most widely used shell and it is the default shell on my system.
 I use it because all my linting tools and subscripts are written or configured for bash.
 I am not required to reinvent the wheel.
 (The last sentence is something I repeat to myself once a day or more often.)

 - If functionality is available within Bash itself, I will use _this_ functionality, not an additional program or package that needs to be installed and might not be available on other systems.